 We are proud of our school.
 The mission of Lula Elementary School is to empower students to be lifelong learners and enable them to achieve their maximum potential in a diverse, everchanging world.
 It is the responsibility of all of us to create a positive school atmosphere.
-Safety is one of our top priorities and all visitors are required to sign in on the computer in the office before entering the school.
-Due to the COVID pandemic, for the 2020/2021school year, we are limiting the visitors that enter our building.
-Only Hall County Employees are allowed to come into the building during the school day.
+Safety is one of our top priorities and all visitors are required to sign in on the computer in the front office before entering the school.
 It takes the cooperation of all to make the school a safe place for the students, staff, and community.
 Please take the time to read this handbook to become familiar with the organization of the school.